eladsegal/DROP-explorer/README.md

 ## Things to know

+- Clicking on a question row will highlight a gold answer and the predicted answer.
 - Multi-span answers are sorted
 - The first answer displayed is the one in "answer", the rest are from "validated_answers" and only distinct answers are displayed.